Rida-Hamadani/Rida-Hamadani/README.md

 ### Hi ^^

 Rida here, I'm 22.
-My main interests are ATP, CASs, and combinatorial algorithms.
+My main interests are automated reasoning, CASs, and combinatorial algorithms.
 ___
 These days, you can find me contributing to Lean's mathlib, mainly formalizing stuff about graphs.
 I'm currently reading:
 - Art of Computer Programming Vol. 4